Salme Poopuu

-Salme Poopuu (18 October 1939 – 13 May 2017) was an Estonian filmmaker and actress.
+Salme Poopuu (18 October 1939 – 14 May 2017) was an Estonian filmmaker and actress.
 Poopuu's career in the film and television industry spanned nearly fifty years working in a variety of positions, such as an actress, production assistant, production manager, producer, assistant director and director.

 Early life and education

-Salme Poopuu was born in the village of Rahtla on the island of Saaremaa to Alexander Theodor Poopuu and Triinu Poopuu (née Tamm).
+Salme Poopuu was born in the village of Rahtla on the island of Saaremaa to Aleksander Theodor Poopuu and Triinu Poopuu (née Tamm).
 She was one of three siblings.
 At age nine the family moved to Kuressaare.
 Poopuu attended school in Kuressaare until age thirteen when the family moved to the town of Türi in Järva County where she completed her studies.
 After graduation, she attended the University of Tartu where she studied economic geography and demography.
 At university, she met students Peep Puks, Paul-Eerik Rummo and Kulle Raig, who were all interested in filmmaking.
 Poopuu began experimenting with an 8 mm film camera and the group would spend time filming one another.